 3. Pennsylvania

-Pennsylvania courts may permit bifurcated divorce if both parties agree or if the court finds it necessary to prevent undue hardship.
+Bifurcated divorce may be allowed by Pennsylvania courts if both parties consent or if the judge determines that it is required to avoid undue hardship.

 4. Texas